Artistry in Every Plate – The Cosmos Plate Set Transforms Everyday Dining

 Product Description

 The Cosmos Plate Set captures the spontaneous grace of natural motion through vivid, abstract color patterns.
 Each set includes three uniquely glazed porcelain plates: a soft sky blue with gentle yellow, a bold vermillion red, and a calm charcoal gray.
-Designed and made in Japan, these pieces bring a painterly elegance to your dining table—each plate evoking a sense of calm, energy, or warmth depending on the hue.
+Designed and made in Japan, specifically in the renowned ceramics region of Aichi, these pieces bring a painterly elegance to your dining table—each plate evoking a sense of calm, energy, or warmth depending on the hue.

-With a diameter of 8.7 inches (220 mm), the plates are generously sized for main dishes like pasta, risotto, or composed entrees.
-Their gently curved rims offer balance and hold, making them as practical as they are visually striking.
-The glossy white base enhances the color and form of your food, allowing your ingredients to stand out with clarity and contrast.
+With a generous diameter of 8.7 inches (220 mm), the plates are ideally sized for main dishes such as pasta, risotto, or composed entrées.
+Their gently curved rims enhance both grip and balance, making them as practical as they are visually striking.
+The glossy white base amplifies the vibrancy of your food, allowing ingredients to take center stage with crystal clarity.
+This careful design ensures that each meal becomes a delightful visual experience.

 Product Information